statisticalbiotechnology/bibook/bibook/phylogenetics/introduction/data.md

 A sequence alignment normally informs a **gene tree**.
 It need not equal the species tree.
 Duplication, gene loss, horizontal transfer, recombination and incomplete lineage sorting can all produce genuine differences.
 Multiple carefully selected genes are therefore often used to infer organismal relationships.

 Horizontal gene transfer is particularly important in prokaryotes.
-Conserved housekeeping genes are frequently selected because many are transferred less often than genes involved in specialized functions, although no marker is universally immune.
+Conserved housekeeping genes (encoding essential functions in the cell) are frequently selected because many are transferred less often than genes involved in specialized functions, although no marker is universally immune.

 ## Choosing sequence data